dulrich/ulrichdev/content/2014-08-27-marked-set-options-is-dangerous.md

 # 2014-08-27 -- Marked: Relying on setOptions() is Dangerous #

+Well, not necessarily dangerous.
+But as your project grows you may be left scratching your head.

 If you've rendered markdown in nodejs, you probably used marked.
 It's great, and quite easy to use.
 But, due to a combination of how the module is setup and how nodejs `require`s modules, `marked.setOptions([...})` may not do what you expect.